wongyouth/deeplearning-exercise/english_letter/README.md

 - Add more network
 - Tuning adam parameters

-But I am pleasure of it as ian exercise.
+As just an exercise, I am satisfied of it.